Consumer Price Index, Seattle area – June 2014

-Area prices were unchanged over the past two months, up 0.6 percent from a year ago
+Area prices were up 0.4 percent over the past two months, up 2.0 percent from a year ago

-Prices in the greater Seattle Area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), were unchanged for the two months ending October 2013, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Richard J. Holden noted that food prices increased while gasoline prices decreased during the same period.
+Prices in the greater Seattle Area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), rose 0.4 percent for the two months ending June 2014, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Richard J. Holden noted that the increase over the past two months was influenced by higher prices for shelter and gasoline.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect seasonal influences.)

-Over the last 12 months, the CPI-U increased 0.6 percent.
+Over the last 12 months, the CPI-U rose 2.0 percent.
 (See chart 1.)
-Energy prices decreased 7.6 percent, largely the result of a decrease in the price of gasoline.
-The index for all items less food and energy advanced 1.2 percent since October 2012.
+Energy prices rose 3.0 percent, largely the result of an increase in the price of gasoline.
+The index for all items less food and energy increased 1.8 percent since June 2013.

-Food prices increased 1.0 percent from August to October.
+Food prices declined 0.7 percent from April to June.
 (See table 1.)
-Prices for food at home rose 1.7 percent, and prices for food away from home increased 0.3 percent for the same period.
+Prices for food at home decreased 1.4 percent, but prices for food away from home increased 0.2 percent for the same period.

-Over the year, food prices rose 1.7 percent.
-Prices for food at home advanced 0.9 percent since a year ago, and prices for food away from home moved up 2.8 percent.
+Over the year, food prices advanced 2.2 percent.
+Prices for food at home rose 2.7 percent since a year ago, and prices for food away from home moved up 1.7 percent.

-The energy index declined 5.7 percent for the two months ending in October 2013.
-The decrease was mainly due to lower prices for gasoline (-8.9 percent).
-Prices for electricity moved down 1.5 percent, but prices for natural gas service edged up 0.1 percent from August to October.
+The energy index advanced 2.2 percent for the two months ending in June 2014.
+The increase was mainly due to higher prices for gasoline (4.8 percent).
+Prices for electricity moved down 1.8 percent, and prices for natural gas service declined 0.7 percent since April.

 All items less food and energy

-The index for all items less food and energy rose 0.4 percent in the latest two month period.
-Higher prices for household furnishings and operations (2.2 percent) and apparel (1.8 percent) were partially offset by lower prices for other goods and services (-0.9 percent).
+The index for all items less food and energy rose 0.4 percent in the latest two-month period.
+Higher prices for shelter (1.3 percent) and household furnishings and operations (0.7 percent) were partially offset by lower prices for apparel (-4.9 percent), other goods and services (-1.7 percent), and recreation (-0.4 percent).

-In October, the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) was 239.363, was unchanged over the past two months.
-The CPI-W increased 0.6 percent over the year.
+In June, the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) was 244.293, up 0.2 percent from April.
+The CPI-W increased 2.2 percent over the year.

 The Consumer Price Index (CPI) is a measure of the average change in prices over time in a fixed market basket of goods and services.
 The Bureau of Labor Statistics publishes CPIs for two population groups: (1) a CPI for All Urban Consumers (CPI-U) which covers approximately 88 percent of the total population and (2) a CPI for Urban Wage Earners and Clerical Workers (CPI-W) which covers 29 percent of the total population.
 The CPI-U includes, in addition to wage earners and clerical workers, groups such as professional, managerial, and technical workers, the self-employed, short-term workers, the unemployed, and retirees and others not in the labor force.